HeardLibrary/learning-github/Workshop I-III Handouts/Workshop-GitHubBasics.md

 2. Select **Public** for your repository status
 3. Check the box to initialize your repository with a README
 4. Add a license
   * Your content will be publicly available.
-A license will tell user how _**you**_ want your content to be used/ reused.
+A license will tell users how _**you**_ want your content to be used/ reused.
 5. Click Create Repository!

 ![New Repository Form](https://i.imgur.com/mUYu2Hq.png)